gaberull/CountingCards/README.md

 - Player chooses how many decks of cards they want in the dealer's shoe
 - Player chooses total number of players (choosing 4 would result in 3 computer players and him/herself)
 - Add funds to player bank as desired
-- Request optimal play at any point based on blackjack basic strategy
 - Check your own count of the shoe against the true count, kept by CountingCards
 - Track net win/loss over entire session
 - Select option from menu prompt to get optimal strategy for any hand against the dealer's shown card